DAGWorks-Inc/hamilton/docs/how-tos/pre-commit-hooks.md

     ```

 ## Custom Hamilton pre-commit hooks
 pre-commit hooks are great developer tools, but off-the-shelf solutions aren't aware of the Hamilton framework.
-Hence, we developed a pre-commit hooks to help you author Hamilton dataflows!
+Hence, we developed a pre-commit hook to help you author Hamilton dataflows!
 Under the hood, they leverage the `hamilton` CLI, so if you are unfamiliar with it, feel free to install it and view the `--help` messages.

 ```console
 pip install sf-hamilton[cli]